tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_course_slides.md

 path1: /docapis_introtoapis.html
 ---

-If you're teaching this material in a workshop, you can use the slides below.
+The slides correspond to API workshops that I gave.
 The slide groups mirror the same sections in the course.

 ## Part I: Introduction to API Documentation